Predicting Choice from Information Costs: Discussion

-The construction from the first part of \citeapos{caplin2021rationally} argument delivers an alternative way of proving the finite-state portion of Proposition~\ref{prop: dense set of rationalizable SCRs} for the posterior separable case.
+The construction from the first part of \citeapos{caplin2021rationally} argument delivers an alternative way of proving Proposition~\ref{prop: dense set of rationalizable SCRs} for the case in which the state is finite and costs are posterior separable.
 Given our above-mentioned result, the same argument extends to costs that are differentiable.
 For an explanation, recall the subdifferential of a convex function is nonempty over the relative interior of its domain \citep[see, e.g.,][ Theorem 23.4]{rockafellar1970convex}, which is always nonempty in finite dimensions.
-Because an interior $\scr$ only reveals posteriors that have full support, and because all such posteriors are interior when the state is finite, one gets that, when $\Omega$ is finite, $\partial\icostd (\posterior^{\scr}_{a})\neq \varnothing$ for all $a$ whenever $\scr$ is interior.
+Because an interior $\scr$ reveals only posteriors that have full support, and because all such posteriors are interior when the state is finite, one gets that, when $\Omega$ is finite, $\partial\icostd (\posterior^{\scr}_{a})\neq \varnothing$ for all $a$ whenever $\scr$ is interior.
 Therefore, when costs are differentiable, one can use \citeapos{caplin2021rationally} construction to prove Proposition~\ref{prop: dense set of rationalizable SCRs} for the finite-state case.
 However, with infinite states, \citeapos{caplin2021rationally} approach does not deliver an immediate proof for Proposition~\ref{prop: dense set of rationalizable SCRs}.
 The reason is that the relative interior of $\icostd$'s domain is empty, and so $\partial \icostd(\posterior^{\scr}_{a})$ may be empty as well.
 By focusing on the subdifferential of $\cost$ (which is well defined even when $\icost$ is not differentiable), our proof not only avoids this issue, but also establishes Proposition~\ref{prop: dense set of rationalizable SCRs} for a more general class of cost functions.

 \paragraph*{\emph{Convexity and Monotonicity.}}

 In our analysis, we assumed $\icost$ is monotone and convex.
 We now explain these two assumptions are essentially without loss.
 In particular, we argue the indirect cost function generated by every lower semicontinuous and proper $\hat{\icost}$ is identical to the indirect cost generated by a convex and monotone cost function.